8ctopus/php-sandbox/README.md

 A super lightweight php development environment based on Docker (253Mb).

 The setup consists of two images:
+- web server - 65Mb
+    - apache2
-- web server: apache2, php with xdebug - 65Mb
+    - php with xdebug
+    - composer
 - database server: mariadb - 188Mb

 Both images are based on Alpine linux.